PRX/Infrastructure/stacks/shared-vpc/README.md

 # VPC DevOps

+## Service-specific NACL rules

+Both our public and private network ACLs include some rules with very wide port ranges (such as `1024` to `65535`), in order to support normal operating traffic.
+The ranges will likely include specific ports that we use for particular services, such as port `3306` for Aurora databases.

+It is a best practice to create rules for all necesary ports or port ranges, even if an existing rule would satisfy the need.
+This makes the traffic patterns of the network more clear.
+It also reduces the risk of network connectivity issues if a rule changes and it's not obvious that the rule was being used for multiple purposes.
+For example, if the `1024-65535` rule were removed at some point because it were no longer needed, without an explicit `3306` rule, Aurora databases would break.
+With both rules, even though they may overlap, future changes are unlikey to cause disruptions.

 ## Subnet CIDR range selection

 The `AWS::EC2::Subnet` resources use CloudFormation functions to determine their CIDR ranges, e.g., `!Select [0, !Cidr [!Ref VpcCidrBlock, 16, 12]]`